hlennon/copulaIVTS/README.md

-Please note, there are two alternative estimation methods to fit the digitised Gaussian ARMA model provided in the Thesis link;
+To be be added to the R package shortly, there are two alternative estimation methods to fit the digitised Gaussian ARMA model provided in the Thesis link;
 - via Approximate Bayesian Computation (ABC) and
 - via approximate MLE via a d-vine bivariate copula representation.